oh-facts/Redward-Cullen/README.md

 # Redward Cullen

-The only library used is sfml because it can handle drawing, windowing and audio.
-Everything else is written by me.
+SFML is used to render graphics, everything else is written by me

 ### Features (oversimplified)